Help Others Understand Your Vision Problems

 Helping Your Family and Friends Adjust to Your Vision Loss

-Tell your family and friends how your vision loss currently makes you feel.
-In the early stages it would be understandable if you felt sadness, anger, vulnerability, or uncertainty.
+- Tell your family and friends how your vision loss currently makes you feel.
+In the early stages of your vision loss, it would be understandable if you felt sadness, anger, vulnerability, or uncertainty.

-Talk with someone you trust, who knows you, and cares for you.
+- Talk with someone you trust, who knows you and cares for you.
 It's important to share your feelings, and for others to share their feelings with you.
-You can then directly address your combined concerns.
+You can then address your combined concerns more directly.

-In the beginning, you may have to keep reminding your family members and friends about your capabilities and lifetime of experience.
+At first, you may have to keep reminding your family members and friends about your capabilities and lifetime of experience.
 Remember, too, that it may be difficult for them to "let go" without feeling hurt or rejected.
-But by sharing your understandable concerns, you may be able to create opportunities where, ideally, you can seek possible solutions - together.
+But by sharing your understandable concerns, you may be able to create opportunities to seek possible solutions together.

 It also helps if you take the time to explain why you're able to see better on some days than on others; for example, perhaps you see better on cloudy days because the glare from the sun can temporarily "blind" you and affect your ability to function.

-If you have age-related macular degeneration (or AMD), it's helpful to explain that while you can't see faces because of problems with your central (or straight ahead) vision, you can still walk outdoors safely because your peripheral (or side) vision is still intact and useful.
+If you have age-related macular degeneration (AMD), it's helpful to explain that while you can't see faces because of problems with your central (or straight ahead) vision, you can still walk outdoors safely because your peripheral (or side) vision is still intact and useful.

-You may find it helpful to share your feelings with a close family member or friend, a professional counselor, your family doctor, or a religious or spiritual leader.
-You can also reach out to a vision loss support group or speak with a professional staff member at a vision rehabilitation agency.
+- You may find it helpful to share your feelings with a close family member or friend, a professional counselor, your family doctor, or a religious or spiritual leader.

-- National organizations of and for people who are blind or have low vision
+- Use the VisionAware Directory of Services to locate national organizations of and for people who are blind or have low vision.